 Although multiple pregnancies represent 3% to 4% of the population, they contribute to 10% to 14% of the overall perinatal mortality, a rate 5 to 10 times higher than that of singletons (Figures 15-2A and B).
 The perinatal mortality rate in monochorionic (MC) is twice that seen in dichorionic (DC) pregnancies, 12% versus 5%, (P < 0.001).9 The increase is primarily due to the fetal loss rates prior to 24 weeks, which are significantly higher in MC twins (60 per 1000) compared to DC twins (7 per 1000).6 Aside from the increase of preterm delivery and low birthweight when compared to DC twins and singleton pregnancies, MC twin pregnancies have higher rates of fetal malformations, discordance in fetal growth, and long-term neurologic morbidity.7-9

 A: The excess mortality in twins is predominantly due to the contribution of monochorionic twins.
-B: Compared with singletons, the rate of mortality of twins is ...
+B: Compared with singletons, the rate of mortality of ...